H100$6.39/hr 1.2% 7d

 Implications

-For GPU investors: V100 currently offers the shortest payback period at 2.7 months.
-Rising rental rates are improving returns, making this a favourable window for GPU acquisition.
-The key risk is overpaying for hardware at the peak — consider locking in reserved rates to protect downside.
-Model your scenarios →
+For GPU investors: Rising rental rates are improving returns, making this a favourable window for GPU acquisition.
+Model scenarios with the GPU ROI Calculator →

 For cloud buyers: Asia Pacific continues to offer the best value for cost-sensitive workloads.
 The 8.2x training-to-inference spread means organisations can still deploy inference at a fraction of training costs.
 Compare regional pricing →